Hawks family: Mary Susannah Hawks (later Moody) (1829–1901)

-Joseph's daughter, Mary Susannah Hawks, married Major-General Richard Clement Moody, who was the founder of British Columbia, by whom her children included Josephine 'Zeffie' Moody, who married Arthur Newall, who was the son of Robert Stirling Newall, who was a business associate of the Hawks family.
-Richard Clement Moody named the 400-foot hill in Port Coquitlam, "Mary Hill", after his wife Mary.
-The Royal British Columbia Museum possesses a trove of 42 letters that were written by Mary Moody (nee Hawks) from the Colony of British Columbia (1858–66) to her mother and to her sisters, Juliana Hawks and Emily Hawks, who were in England, that have been of interest to scholars of the ruling class of the British Empire.
+Richard Clement Moody named the 400-foot hill in Port Coquitlam, "Mary Hill", after his wife Mary Susannah.
+The Royal British Columbia Museum possesses a trove of 42 letters that were written by Mary Susannah Moody (née Hawks) from the Colony of British Columbia (1858–66) to her mother and to her sisters, Juliana Stanley Hawks (d.
+1868) and Emily Stanley Hawks (d.
+1865), who were in England, that have been of interest to scholars of the ruling class of the British Empire.

 Richard Stanley Hawks Moody (1854–1930)

 Colonel Richard Stanley Hawks Moody was a distinguished British Army officer, and historian, and Military Knight of Windsor.